danielsmaxwell/intro_to_r/_episodes_rmd/README.md

 15. [Knitr Markdown]
 16. [Wrap]

-Note: See ../src for the barplot.R code.
+Notes: See ../src for the barplot.R code.
+Integrate long_wide.Rmd into one of the other episodes.